me9hanics/Graphs-OR-OperationsResearch/README.md

 # Graphs-OR-Operations_Research
-This is my (Mihaly Peter Hanics) repository to store implementations of algorithms and simulations in both Graph Theory and Operations Research.
+This is a repository by Mihaly Peter *Hanics* to store implementations of algorithms, simulations and calculations, and analysis in the field of both Graph Theory and Operations Research.<br>
-Please, if you use my code, mention my name and work.
-If you use my work for a research paper, please refer to me, usually each project put up here will be closely connected with a research paper (as long as I find a journal that releases the paper).
+Please, if you use my code, refer to me; even better would be to cite a paper especially if you use my work for a research paper.
+The works put here are likely projects aim to be papers in journals such as CEJOR and graph theory, combinatorics ones.

+### Portfolio compression modelled as minimum cost circulation
+Mapping the most notable portfolio compression model, the conservative compression (as named by D'Errico and Roukny) to a lesser-known problem in graph theory: minimium cost circulation, particularly the maximum volume circulation (all costs equal to -1).<br>
+This research was presented at the XXXV.
+Hungarian Operations Research Conference in Budapest in June 2023, and is submitted to the CEJOR journal.
+Thanks to Péter Biró and Tamás Fleiner for supervising this work as my BSc thesis.

 Pre-print:
 https://arxiv.org/abs/2212.09473

-This research will be presented at the XXXV.
-Hungarian Operations Research Conference in Budapest in June, and will be updated further on.